v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 # In development for Microsoft Intune - October 2019

 To help in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
-In addition to this information on this page:
+In addition to the information on this page:

 - If we anticipate that you'll need to take action before a change, we'll publish a complementary Office Message Center post.
 - When a feature is launched in production, whether it's a preview or generally available, the feature description will move off this page and onto the [What's New page](whats-new.md).